 In summary, the proposal is for a house on a previously delineated plot which accords with the relevant LDP policy considerations.
-The previous planning history of the site was investigated and is not considered to be a material consideration which outweighs the requirements of S.37 of the Planning Act that planning proposals be determined in accordance with the development plan currently in place.
+The applicant has indicated that concerns raised by objectors in terms of access and servicing can be addressed and appropriate planning conditions and notes can be applied in respect of these matters.
+The previous planning history of the site is also noted but is not considered to be a material consideration which outweighs Section 37 of the Planning Act which requires that planning proposals be determined in accordance with the development plan currently in place.